jjhursey/pmix-swarm-toy-box/README.md

 At this point, it is recommended to become the *mpiuser* to run or queue jobs in the cluster.

 If the cluster is restarted, the Slurm configuration needs to be regenerated, and the daemons need to be bootstrapped again.
-Docker will assign different IPs to the hosts, every time they are launched.
+Docker will assign different IPs to the hosts every time they are launched.